jukes03/NU-Racing-Lead-MCHA-2025/NU Racing Lead MCHA 2025/FYP Scopes and Projects/2025 MCHA Budget Project Categories.md

 - TSAL_DISCHARGE
 	- Correct schematic documentation and change all naming of red to amber
 - LVD
-	- make it not such a mess
+	- Schematic Changes
 		- split the 22 pin molex connector into 3 smaller molex connectors
 		- interpose from LVD to CEN
+		- Change from IRLB8721 MOSFETs to IRLB3813 MOSFETs
+	- PCB Layout Changes
+		- add a bit of order to it
 - AIL
 	- have it be a breakout board???
 	- new volt meter